 It’s all about exercising safely and building up strength in your core and pelvic floor in a controlled and holistic way.
 Healing won’t happen overnight, but the first step is to be informed and our bodies can be incredibly responsive.

-Once your pelvic floor is stronger you can move on to my Buggyfit and Mum & Baby Pilates classes, both which build up your strength safely.
+Once your pelvic floor is stronger you can move on to my Mum and Buggy Fitness classes, which will build up your strength safely.
 Remember motherhood is a marathon and not a sprint!
 Pace yourself.

 Knowing what to do – and what not to do – is key.
 And before anything else, always focus on the breath.